 We advise that you do not shave or wax the hair in the bikini area within one week of your planned operation as it can increase the risk of infection after your operation.
 Routine hair removal is not required but should you wish to do this, clippers and depilatory cream are safe to use.

-On the morning of your caesarean section, you will call the labour ward to confirm your time to attend (usually one hour prior you caesarean section).
+On the morning of your caesarean section, you should call the labour ward to confirm your time to attend.

 We are not able to give an exact time for your caesarean as sometimes emergencies will need to take priority.
 Please be patient while we manage these and we will endeavour to perform your caesarean section in a timely fashion as safely as is possible.

 We would like to make the birth of your baby a comfortable experience, one birthing partner can be with you and staff will introduce themselves and their role and will be able to answer any questions you may have.
 To make it a more relaxing environment for you, we have a CD player and iPod docking station; please bring with you a CD or iPod should you wish to listen to music.
 You can also bring a camera with you into theatre.